 We stopped in a few coffee shops including Cappuccino, which is Spain’s equivalent of our Starbucks/Costa.

 The style in Majorca much like the majority of hotter countries is cool casual.
 Due to the climate people tend wear very loose fitted clothing.
-The women have a boohoo/bohemian look about them which i absolutely loved!
-This was reflected in the smaller vintagey stores which sold a lot of gypsy-style skirts and white linen tops.
+The women have a boho look, which i absolutely loved!
+This was reflected in the smaller vintage stores which sold a lot of flowing skirts and white linen tops.

 As I have light skin that tends to burn, I covered up in a light maxi skirt combined with an off the shoulder top.
 This avoided getting sunburnt as well as keeping me cool and comfortable.

 Brown leather belt– Emporium vintage

 Sandals– Jack Wills

 Tote Bag– White stuff